meta-llama/llama-recipes/recipes/inference/mobile_inference/android_inference/README.md

 JDK, such as OpenJDK >= 17, to compile Java bindings of TVM Unity runtime.

 We strongly recommend setting the JAVA_HOME to the JDK bundled with Android Studio.
-Using Android Studio’s JBR bundle as recommended [here](https://developer.android.com/build/jdks) will reduce the chances of potential errors in JNI compilation.
+Using Android Studio’s JBR bundle as recommended (<!-- markdown-link-check-disable -->https://developer.android.com/build/jdks<!-- markdown-link-check-enable -->) will reduce the chances of potential errors in JNI compilation.

 For instance on macOS, you'll need to point JAVA_HOME to the following.